sassoftware/devsascom-rest-api-samples/Compute/compute.md

 Variable values are processed and the following character is removed by default:
 * ; (semicolon)

-Additionally, these characters are masked by the %NRSTR quoting function by default:
+Also, these characters are masked by the %NRSTR quoting function by default:
 * & (ampersand)
 * " (double-quote)
 * ' (single-quote)